Primary AffiliationBrain Connectivity and Networks

-Ryan J. Larsen is a Senior Scientist with the Center for Brain Plasticity.
-Dr. Larsen’s research uses a variety of MRI techniques to study the physical correlates of cognitive performance, and how they relate to nutrition, cardiorespiratory fitness, and body composition.
+Ryan J. Larsen is a Research Scientist with the Center for Nutrition, Learning, and Memory at the University of Illinois Urbana-Champaign.
+Dr. Larsen’s research uses MRI to study the physical correlates of cognitive performance, and how they relate to nutrition, cardiorespiratory fitness, and body composition.
 His research covers the human lifespan, including infants, children, young adults, and older adults.
-He has played a leading role in the design, execution, analysis, and interpretation of MRI studies and clinical trials at the University of Illinois, Boston Children’s Hospital, the University of East Anglia, and Swinburne University.
-Dr. Larsen also develops new methods for MRI collection and analysis, and has made contributions to the quantification of MR Spectroscopy data, MR Fingerprinting, and sodium MRI.
+Dr. Larsen ’s research has employed a variety of techniques, including MR Spectroscopy, sodium MRI, relaxation parameter mapping, simultaneous EEG-fMRI, Arterial Spin Labeling, Diffusion Tensor Imaging, and Voxel-Based Morphometry.
+Dr. Larsen has also performed research on a variety of topics in materials science and mechanics, including rheology, stereology, materials synthesis, and the phase behavior of soft materials.
 Dr. Larsen holds a Ph.D. in Applied Physics from Harvard University.

-- R, J. Larsen, Michael Newman, Aki Nikolaidis.
-Reduction of variance in measurements of average metabolite concentration in anatomically-defined brain regions.
-Journal of Magnetic Resonance (2016).
+- Larsen, R. J., Newman, M. & Nikolaidis, A. Reduction of variance in measurements of average metabolite concentration in anatomically-defined brain regions.
+Journal of Magnetic Resonance 272, 73-81 (2016).

 - Paul, E. J. et al. Dissociable brain biomarkers of fluid intelligence.
 NeuroImage 137, 201-211 (2016).